 Expands upon the fundamentals covered in the Introduction to C++ Programming.
 Covers object oriented programming concepts using C++.
-Other topics include program specification, design of abstract data types and classes, inheritance, polymorphism, encapsulation, and using the Standard Template Library.
-Prerequisite: PROG 111 or CS 210 at BCC with a C- or better; or entry code.
+Other topics include: program specification, design of abstract data types and classes, inheritance, polymorphism, encapsulation, and using the Standard Template Library.
+Prerequisite: PROG 111.
+Placement by assessment into ENGL 101 or ENGL 092 or 093 with a C- or better.